ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

   ``SubarrayScan``, adds to it the necessary arguments and then calls its ``execute()`` method;
-- the action class defines the logic to send the ``Scan`` command and, *optionally*, also specifies the events to synchronize with to verify that the scan was performed correctly;
+- the action class defines the logic to send the ``Scan`` command and, *optionally*, also specifies the events to synchronise with to verify that the scan was performed correctly;
 - the action interacts with the correct wrappers (and consequently to the Tango devices) to perform the operation.